-Which is faster, seal or sea lion?
+Which is faster, the seal or the sea lion?

-The sea lion can move at around 25-30 miles per hour in the water while seals are slower, moving at around 14-23 miles per hour.
+The sea lion can move at around 25-30 miles per hour in the water, while seals are slower, moving at around 14-23 miles per hour.

 How long do seals and sea lions live?